Working with 40 Forty Finance

 We have access to 36 lenders with hundreds of products which ensures we are able to find the right solution for your needs.
 Your local branch are restricted to recommending you their branded product, even if it is not the perfect solution.
 Being able to compare and recommend the most suitable lender for you ensures that you have the right solution at the most cost effective price.

 At 40 Forty Finance, we commit to forming a relationship with our clients that will last a lifetime.
 We pride ourselves on ensuring that our clients are comfortable and happy with their home loan products throughout the course of the set term.
 Our ongoing reviews and oversight of your lending ensures your loan remains competitive in the lending market over time.

 Mortgage Brokers take the legwork out of the time-consuming loan application process and the complexity that comes with it.
 The detailed paperwork and requirements from the lender will be explained thoroughly and you will be guided and updated throughout the entire loan process.
 We also will bring in the relevant professionals (Conveyancers, Accountants etc.) at the right time as needed.

 We will not charge you for our service.
 That’s right… we will do all the searching, structuring and application for you at no cost.

-Once your loan is settled and in place, we will be paid a commission from that particular lender.
-This commission will be fully disclosed to you before any application is sent to a lender.
+Once your loan is settled and in place, we will be paid a commission from the lender.
+This commission will be fully disclosed to you before any application is sent to your preferred lender.

 Our mission is to build long term relationships as your trusted adviser.
 We want to be with you over your property journey from first home buyer to retirement planning.